wultra/powerauth-crypto/powerauth-docs/source/tutorial/console-client-app.md

 ### Prepare activation

 Use the `prepare` method to activate a PowerAuth 2.0 Reference client by calling the PowerAuth 2.0 Standard RESTful API endpoint `/pa/activation/create` hosted on root URL `http://localhost:8080/powerauth-restful-server` with activation code `F3CCT-FNOUS-GEVJF-O3HMV`.
 Read and store the client status from the `/tmp/pa_status.json` file.
-Use master public key stored in the `/tmp/pamk.json` file.
+Use master public key and application identifiers stored in the `/tmp/pamk.json` file.
 Store the knowledge related derived key using a given password `1234`.

 _Note: If a `--password` option is not provided, this method requires interactive console input of the password, in order to encrypt the knowledge related signature key._